Gazing At The Stars

 1953 — The Florida Agricultural and Mechanical College for Negroes (FAMU) becomes Florida Agricultural and Mechanical University.

 1954 — The first Republican since 1885 is elected to Congress.
 Six Republicans are elected to the State House of Representatives.
 The Sunshine Skyway stretching 15.2 miles across Lower Tampa Bay is opened to toll traffic.

 1955 — The Legislature authorizes a state-long turnpike.
 Lawmakers are deadlocked for months in special session over reapportionment of the State Senate.

 1956 — LeRoy Collins achieves two political “firsts.”
 Elected in 1954 to complete the term of the late Governor McCarty Collins is the first chief executive reelected to a successive term.
 Collins also is the first candidate for governor to win a first- primary victory, defeating five opponents for the Democratic nomination.

 1957 — The Legislature authorizes statewide educational television.
 Funds are appropriated for the University of South Florida and for the expansion of a network of community colleges.

-1958 — A second major federal agency the National Aeronautics and Space Administration begins operations at Cape Canaveral.
+1958 — A second major federal agency the National Aeronautics and Space Administration (NASA) begins operations at Cape Canaveral.
 From here the United States launches its first earth satellite Explorer 1.